Cyclone Funso

 Intense Tropical Cyclone Funso was a powerful tropical cyclone which produced flooding in Mozambique and Malawi in January 2012.
+It resulted in at least 40 deaths, displaced thousands of residents, and destroyed hundreds of buildings.
 It was the eighth tropical cyclone, the sixth named storm and the second tropical cyclone to form during the 2011–12 South-West Indian Ocean cyclone season.
 Funso was also the first intense tropical cyclone since Gelane in 2010 and the first storm to affect Mozambique since Jokwe in 2008.

 Meteorological history

 The origins of Cyclone Funso were from an area of convection in the Mozambique Channel.
 On January 17, a low-level circulation developed in the area as the convection organized into intense rainbands.
 An upper-level anticyclone provided favorable conditions for development, including weak wind shear and good outflow.
 The system encountered warm sea surface temperatures, and favorable inflow from the south of its circulation was expected to increase after Subtropical Depression Dando dissipated over southern Africa.
 Late on January 18, the Joint Typhoon Warning Center (JTWC) issued a tropical cyclone formation alert, indicating a high chance of the system becoming a tropical cyclone.
 At 0000 UTC the next day, Météo-France (MF) classified it as Tropical Disturbance 8 about halfway between Mozambique and Madagascar in the northern Mozambique Channel.
 About six hours later, the agency upgraded the disturbance to a tropical depression, after the convection became better organized.
 The JTWC had also begun issuing advisories on the system by that time, labeling it Tropical Cyclone 08S.

 Upon forming on January 19, the depression was moving to the southwest along the northern edge of a ridge.
 Though the system's low-level structure was disorganized, it gradually improved over the course of the day; MF upgraded the system to Moderate Tropical Storm Funso at 1200 UTC on January 19, or about 12 hours after its formation.
 Around that time, there was a warm spot, or a precursor to an eye, in the middle of a circular area of convection.
 Funso rapidly intensified after the eye became better established, and the MF upgraded the storm to a tropical cyclone – the equivalent of a 120 km/h hurricane – early on January 20.
 By that time, the outflow had increased significantly, partly due to an upper-level trough providing ventilation to the southeast.
 Shortly after Funso intensified into a tropical cyclone, the eye disappeared on satellite imagery, although this was due to the small size of the eyewall.
 Further intensification was forecast to be limited by the cyclone's interaction with the coast of Mozambique, as well as upwelling from its slow movement.